juliaknoblauch/PI-Targeting/README.md

 The code makes use of the more general helper library for uplift modeling:

 https://github.com/johaupt/treatment-learn

-I want to thank Dr. Johannes Haupt for sharing the package!
+I want to thank Dr. Johannes Haupt for sharing the library!

 For reproducing the environment use: